erizov/Professor/semester_10/lecture_64_llm_architecture_advanced/transformer_optimization/README.md

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below **When to Use**: See 'Best Use Case' section
-**When NOT to Use**: See 'Do Not Confuse With' section
+**When NOT to Employ**: See 'Do Not Confuse With' section

 ### Short Description

 A computational intelligence algorithm that learns patterns from data to make predictions or decisions.
-Solves problems like classification, regression, clustering, and pattern recognition.
-Example: Predicting house prices based on historical sales data and property features.
-Works by training on labeled or unlabeled data, learning patterns, and applying learned knowledge to new examples.
+Addresses categorization, value estimation, grouping, and pattern recognition.
+Example: Predicting house prices based on historical sales content and property features.
+Operates by training on labeled or unlabeled data, learning patterns, and applying learned knowledge to new examples.

 **Key Characteristics:**
 - **Time Complexity**: Varies